awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 # Updating a managed node group<a name="update-managed-node-group"></a>

-There are several use cases for updating your Amazon EKS managed node group's version or configuration:
+There are several scenarios where it's useful to update your Amazon EKS managed node group's version or configuration:
-+ You have updated the Kubernetes version for your Amazon EKS cluster, and you want to update your nodes to use the same Kubernetes version\.
++ You have updated the Kubernetes version for your Amazon EKS cluster and want to update your nodes to use the same Kubernetes version\.
 + A new AMI release version is available for your managed node group\.
-For more information, see [Amazon EKS\-optimized Amazon Linux 2 AMI versions](eks-linux-ami-versions.md)\.
+For more information about AMI versions, see [Amazon EKS optimized Amazon Linux AMI versions](eks-linux-ami-versions.md)\.
 + You want to adjust the minimum, maximum, or desired count of the instances in your managed node group\.
 + You want to add or remove Kubernetes labels from the instances in your managed node group\.
 + You want to add or remove AWS tags from your managed node group\.
++ You need to deploy a new version of a launch template with configuration changes, such as an updated custom AMI\.

-If there is a newer AMI release version for your managed node group's Kubernetes version than the one your node group is running, you can update it to use that new AMI version\.
-If your cluster is running a newer Kubernetes version than your node group, you can update the node group to use the latest AMI release version that matches your cluster's Kubernetes version\.
+If there is a newer AMI release version for your managed node group's Kubernetes version, you can update your node group's version to use the newer AMI version\.
+Similarly, if your cluster is running a Kubernetes version that is newer than your node group, you can update the node group to use the latest AMI release version to match your cluster's Kubernetes version\.

 **Note**
-You cannot roll back a node group to an earlier Kubernetes version or AMI version\.
+You can't roll back a node group to an earlier Kubernetes version or AMI version\.

 When a node in a managed node group is terminated due to a scaling action or update, the pods in that node are drained first\.
 For more information, see [Managed node update behavior](managed-node-update-behavior.md)\.